boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    > Note that this addressing scheme is local to an ingress or egress NF; intermediary TN nodes are not required to associate any additional semantic with IPv6 address.

-   One benefit of embedding the S-NSSAI in an IPv6 address is that a specific S-NSSAI can be identified as needed at any place in the TN domain.
-This might be used, for example, to selectively enable per S-NSSAI monitoring, TE, or any other per S-NSSAI handling, if required.

    Operators using such mapping methods should be aware of the implications of any change of S-NSSAI on the IPv6 addressing plans.
 For example, modifications of the S-NSSAIs in-use will require updating the IP addresses used by NFs involved in the associated slices.